RobinHeathcote/CV/README.md

 #### Programming through self-learning, un-learning and quick pick-up

 My Makers Academy experience taught me that I am in control of my own learning.
+The course was remote, requiring self-motivation and discipline and the ability to communicate with team members and pairs from all over the world.
 Through the intensive curriculum I learnt by overcoming obstacles, knowing how to articulate what is causing me to be stuck when asking for help and finding my own resources to solve my own problems.

-Through Makers Academy I have had 12 weeks experience of Agile methodologies and Extreme Programming practices such as: regular  pair programming, stand-ups and weekly retrospectives.
+Through Makers Academy I have had 16 weeks experience of Agile methodologies and Extreme Programming practices such as: pair programming every day, stand-ups and weekly retrospectives.
 Through this I have become a firm believer in regular reflection and feedback in an aim to improve learning and progress for myself and my team.

 ##### Programming examples